EliziumNet/Loopz/Elizium.Loopz/docs/Rename-Many.md

 ### -Top

 A number indicating how many items to process.
-If it is known that the number of items that will be candidates to be renamed is large, the user can limit this is the first $Top number of items.
+If it is known that the number of items that will be candidates to be renamed is large, the user can limit this to the first $Top number of items.
 This is typically used as an exploratory tool, to determine the effects of the rename operation.

 ```yaml